duckduckgo/duckduckgo-help-pages/_docs/privacy/favicons.md

 </p>

 <p>
      Updates to favicons should occur automatically over a period of a few weeks.
-If you are seeing a persistent problem, please [let us know](https://help.duckduckgo.com/duckduckgo-help-pages/company/contact-us/).
+If you are seeing a persistent problem, please <a href="https://help.duckduckgo.com/duckduckgo-help-pages/company/contact-us/">let us know</a>.
 </p>